Sim2Science: ML with Imperfect Scientific Models

 Important Dates

-All deadlines are 23:59 Anywhere on Earth (AOE)
+All deadlines are 23:59 Anywhere on Earth (AoE).

 About the Workshop

 AI4Science has matured into an established field, with ML now embedded throughout the simulator-based workflows of the natural sciences.
 Much of this progress runs through simulators—mechanistic models hand-crafted by domain experts and fit to data—that encode our scientific theories and underpin prediction, parameter inference, experimentation, and decision-making.
-Across fields, ML now accelerates, emulates, and infers within these simulator-based workflows.
+Yet an ML method coupled to a simulator is only as good as that simulator: simulators simplify complex systems, omit intractable physics, and depend on uncertain parameters, creating a discrepancy between simulated and observed data that biases the scientific conclusions we draw.

 The central question of this workshop is: How can we best leverage imperfect scientific simulators when confronted with real-world data, and how can ML help to account for and mitigate limitations in simulator-based workflows across a wide range of domains?
+Sim2Science is deliberately cross-domain: rather than focusing on a single scientific field, we bring together researchers who each maintain hierarchies of simulators at different fidelities—in chemistry, fusion, neuroscience, climate, and beyond—to build a shared vocabulary and toolkit for handling imperfect simulators, so that progress in one field can transfer to others.

 Topics of Interest